deiprosper/alx-low_level_programming/0x02-functions_nested_loops/README.md

-0x02. c - function, nested loops
+0x02.
+C - function, nested loops

 TASK TO BE DONE